aaron-h6665/How-to-Learn-Git/README.md

 * pull request is when you request the other person to pull your version into their code.

 15. Git Implementation
+A few commands that allow for the pulling of someone else's code to your local device.
-* git remote add upstream - add upstream (the other person's repository) so that you can pull from there later on if somebody else made a new change
+* git remote add upstream {link to other person's repo} - add upstream (the other person's repository) so that you can pull from there later on if somebody else made a new change
 * git pull upstream master - pulls from the upstream to the master branch

 16. Bug detection and real pull request.